Bonds: Selected Opportunities

 Selective Regional Markets Offer Value

 - Higher relative yields, improved economic fundamentals and contained USD strength are likely to be supportive for Emerging Market Debt (EMD).
-While Citi analysts do not expect spreads to compress significantly, the higher yields are likely to help boost returns.
+While Citi analysts in the bond market outlook do not expect spreads to compress significantly, the higher yields are likely to help boost returns.

 - In Latin America, Brazil and Mexico are favoured.
-While Brazilian assets remain under pressure amid increased political uncertainty and Standard & Poor’s (S&P) has placed its BB ratings on downgrade watch, Citi analysts view the weakness as an opportunity.
+While Brazilian assets remain under pressure amid increased political uncertainty and Standard & Poor’s (S&P) has placed its BB ratings on downgrade watch, Citi analysts in the bond market outlook view the weakness as an opportunity.
 This is premised on the political scandal not spilling over to the broader corporate sector.
 Citi’s positive view on oil remains a key support while export sectors including metals/mining, aviation and pulp/paper could benefit from a weaker currency.

 - Within Asia, India and Indonesia are Citi’s preferred local markets.
 S&P recently raised Indonesia’s credit rating to Investment Grade (BBB from BB+), citing the country’s macro stability, fiscal discipline and increased resilience.
 The positive macro environment in Indonesia and relative currency stability may attract further inflows.
 Citi analysts also remain constructive on local India debt, despite the central bank’s surprise move to keep policy rates on hold in April.
 Improving fundamentals and attractive valuations are likely to support further outperformance.